Turbellaria: Features specific to Turbellaria

 These have about 4,500 species, are mostly free-living, and range from 1 mm to 600 mm in length.
 Most are predators or scavengers, and terrestrial species are mostly nocturnal and live in shaded humid locations such as leaf litter or rotting wood.
 However some are symbiotes of other animals such as crustaceans, and some are parasites.
 Free-living turbellarians are mostly black, brown or gray, but some larger ones are brightly colored.

 Turbellarians have no cuticle (external layer of organic but non-cellular material).
 In a few species the skin is a syncitium, a collection of cells with multiple nuclei and a single shared external membrane.
 However the skins of most species consist of a single layer of cells, each of which generally has multiple cilia (small mobile "hairs"), although in some large species the upper surface has no cilia.
 These skins are also covered with microvilli between the cilia.
 They have many glands, usually submerged in the muscle layers below the skin and connect to the surface by pores through which they secrete mucus, adhesives and other substances.

 Small aquatic species use the cilia for locomotion, while larger ones use muscular movements of the whole body or of a specialized sole to creep or swim.
 Some are capable of burrowing, anchoring their rear ends at the bottom of the burrow, then stretching the head up to feed and then pulling it back down for safety.
 Some terrestrial species throw a thread of mucus which they use as a rope to climb from one leaf to another.

-Some Turbelleria have spicular skeletons, giving the appearance of annulations.
+Some Turbellaria have spicular skeletons, giving the appearance of annulations.